Yorzaren/font-authentication/README.md

 ## Run the Demo
 By default, there's some included example files which can display the proof-of-concept working.

-Start the website on the localhost by using the following command:
+Start the site on the localhost by using the following command:

 ```commandline
 flask --app web run --debug